FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 10. The key to channel routing is to balance the relationship between the slope, flow area and roughness.
     Channel routing is more stable if the natural cross section routing routine is used (SHAPE = N).
-    When one cross section is as- signed to several grid elements it will be necessary to interpolate both the slope and the cross-section geometry in the
+    When one cross section is assigned to several grid elements it will be necessary to interpolate both the slope and the cross-section geometry in the
     PROFILES program to create a smooth average channel slope.
     Review the PROFILES program instructions for cross section and channel bed slope interpolation.
     If there is more than one surveyed cross section per channel element, use the one that has the greatest hydraulic control to represent the channel.